 Wills are critical documents that detail how your assets are to be distributed upon your death.
-Wills must include all assets and property for them to be considered valid.
-If one passes on without a legally valid will in place, he or she is said to have died intestate, and the Florida courts decide how to distribute the estate.
-Gierach and Gierach, P.A., an experienced will and estate planning law firm that serves clients in Kissimmee, Apopka, Sanford and throughout Florida, can ensure that your loved ones are protected in the way you deem appropriate.
-We accomplish this by creating a legally sound will that stands the test of probate.
+If one passes on without a legally valid will in place, he or she is said to have died intestate, and the Florida courts decide where the decedent’s property goes.
+Our advice enables Floridians to maintain control over their estate.
+With decades of experience in this field, we can help you:

-- Formal administration — Estates with a net value of more than $75,000 and where the decedent's death occurred within the past two years must use formal administration.
-Courts only consider assets solely in the decedent's name when determining an estate’s net value.
-Florida statutes prohibit anyone from bringing a claim against the estate two years after the decedent’s death.
+- Formal administration — Estates with a net value of at least $75,000 must use formal administration.
+Florida statutes prohibit anyone from bringing a claim against the estate after two years from the date of death.

 - Ancillary probate — Ancillary probate is for Florida real estate owned by a decedent who is not a Florida resident.